 Zari is the smaller of the two caracals that came from out west.
 Her left ear tuft mostly stands straight up, while her right ear tuft folds over like a broken party hat.
 She has a darker coat than her enclosure-mate, Kitwana.

-Zari and her enclosure-mate, Kitwana, live in Pear Orchard on the tour path across from Sheba and Sebastian Lions.
+Zari and her enclosure-mate, Kitwana, live in Pear Orchard on the tour path across from Sebastian Lion.
 They live next to Electra Caracal and in front of Savannah Serval.